Red Turban Rebellions: Natural disasters

-Since the 1340s, the Yuan dynasty experienced problems.
+Since the 1340s, the Yuan dynasty had experienced problems.
 The Yellow River flooded constantly and other natural disasters also occurred.
 At the same time the Yuan dynasty required considerable military expenditure to maintain its vast empire.
 Groups or religious sects made an effort to undermine the power of the last Yuan rulers; these religious movements often warned of impending doom.
 Decline of agriculture, epidemics and cold weather hit China, spurring the armed rebellion.
 The earliest record of an unusual epidemic during the 14th century says that in the year 1331, an epidemic occurred in Hebei and then spread elsewhere, killing 13 million people by 1333.
 Another epidemic ravaged Fujian and Shandong from 1344 to 1346.
 The epidemic returned in Shanxi, Hebei, and Jiangsu in 1351–52.
 Additional epidemics were recorded in various provinces from 1356 to 1360 and "great pestilences" every year from 1356 to 1362.
 In Shanxi and Hebei, 200,000 people died in 1358.

 Red Turbans

 The Red Turbans first appeared in Jiangxi and Hunan in the 1330s.
 From there they spread throughout half of China within a dozen years, moving clandestinely into provinces affected by natural disasters.
 Their religious teachings created sects with broad local followings that practiced night gatherings of men and women to burn incense and worship Mile Pusa.
 Eventually these sects coalesced into two broad movements: the southern (or western) Red Turbans in southern Hubei and the northern (or eastern) Red Turbans based in the Huai River region in Anhui.

 The Red Turban movement traces its origins to Peng Yingyu, a Buddhist monk, who led an uprising in Yuanzhou (in modern Jiangxi) in 1338.
 A rebel leader, Zhou Ziwang, was proclaimed emperor, but he was quickly apprehended by regional authorities and executed.
-Peng fled northward spread the teaching of the coming of Mile Pusa, the Buddha of wealth and radiance, who would bring an end to suffering.
+Peng fled northwards and spread the teaching of the coming of the Maitreya, the Buddha of wealth and radiance, who would bring an end to suffering.
 Red Turban influence appeared in many places along the Huai River from 1340 onward.